[Note: if you follow my blog for poetry posts, you can turn away now. This is personal.]

 You might say, well, then it’s not your problem.
 If she turns her back on you, then it’s her own doing and none of yours.
 Except it doesn’t really work that way.
 She’s my mother.
 I will always love her, no matter her flaws, no matter our fractured and violent history.
 I have to do right by her even if she isn’t doing so by me.
 So I’m back to closing my mouth, and keeping the words I desperately need to say inside.
 Eventually, sometime over the next six weeks, I expect the money I am owed for the various works and writings I have done will trickle in, and I will be in a slightly better position, a position to help her.
 I will do that, as I am able, and then say my piece.
 If everything goes to plan, that tie will be cut, that weight lost, and I will finally be at ease.

-After visiting my dad in hospital today–an experience worthy of its own post–I went to my great-uncle’s place.
+After visiting my dad in hospital today, I went to my great-uncle’s place.
 His son, 45 years of age, passed away recently.
 I’d never met my great-uncle or his wife prior to this point, but I walked into their little flat, into their grief, and his face lit up.
 He said, in broken English, ‘You, your father, same.’
 Turning his hand this way and that.
 ‘Exactly same.’
 He, like many of my Turkish relatives, seem unendingly delighted in my features, in the similarity they see there.
 His wife was much more reserved, she didn’t say anything other than to indicate where I could place the box of oranges.
 I was there with my own uncles (his nephews) to provide the two with enough boxes of fresh food to feed a village.
 ‘We have to take care of them,’ my uncle said.
 ‘If not us, then who, you know?
 They’re old.’

 I nodded and smiled, wanting so much to give in to the ache of belonging, but unable to do so.
 That deliriously comfortable notion of home is the reason I haven’t been direct with my family all these years.
 That is the nature of this struggle — it’s finding the courage to accept being cast-off and finding or building a new home in those who stick by you.
 I could talk about a whole range of other issues plaguing my life, but I have laid bare the crux of it and already I feel better for it.
-I do have some income due soon, as mentioned, and some work lined up; my life feels like it’s disintegrating, yes, but it seems always to be in a state of collapse and I have survived it before, I will survive it again; and I am always, always aware of my own privilege in still having a home and food, in being a man–even a brown bisexual one–in relation to the rest of this wracked, broken world.
+I do have some income due soon, some work lined up; my life feels like it’s disintegrating, yes, but it seems always to be in a state of collapse and I have survived it before, I will survive it again; and I am always, always aware of my own privilege in still having a home and food, in being a man–even a brown bisexual one–in relation to the rest of this wracked, broken world.
 So, even now, even in the midst of this, I find room for gratitude, as I think we always must.

 It’s only a permanent impermanent home that I lack, a family I can trust in full.
 There are worse things to face, I suppose.